-Dr. Kathleen Kalpin Smith received her Ph.D. and M.A. in English from the University of California at Davis and her B.A. from the University of California, Santa Cruz.
+Dr. Kathleen (Katie) Kalpin Smith received her Ph.D. and M.A. in English from the University of California at Davis and her B.A. from the University of California, Santa Cruz.
 She joined the USCA English faculty in 2006.
 She currently holds a GL Toole chair in Literature.

-She has taught courses in Composition, The British Literature Survey, The English Renaissance, Shakespeare, and Women's Literature.
-She is currently the department’s Sigma Tau Delta sponsor, (an International Honor Society in English).
-Dr. Smith has also worked with the USCA Honors Program and has served as a sponsor for the USC Magellan Scholars Program; she is available to field questions from students about opportunities for undergraduate research and enrichment.
+She teaches courses in Composition, The British Literature Survey, The English Renaissance, Shakespeare, and Women's Literature.
+She currently co-sponsors the department’s honor society, Sigma Tau Delta.
+She has also taught courses within the USCA Honors Program and has served as a sponsor for the USC Magellan Scholars Program; she is available to field questions from students about opportunities for undergraduate research and enrichment.